solana-labs/solana/book/src/account-authority.md

 ### Authority vs. Address ###
 Solana currently conflows account _address_, (i.e. its name, where it lives in the bank) with its _authority_ (i.e. who needs to sign transactions that modify the state of the account).
+Under this proposal, these concepts would be separate, or separable.
+Changing an account's authority would require the signature of the current authority (aka _re-keying_).

+### Re-keying today ###
+Account rekeying is currently unimplemented in Solana, but some programs partially implement this by holding the notion of authority or partial authority in account state.
+Examples:
+* Vote program: vote program holds an `authorized_voter` initialized to the account's address, but updatable with an transaction signed by the current `authorized_voter`.
+This allows for rekeying of the voting keypair, but does not allow rekeying of the vote account itself.
+The vote account requires the signature of the account address keypair to effect withdrawal
+* Stake program: the stake program holds an `authority` pubkey, initialized to the account's address and updatable by the current `authority`.
+The intended use is to allow system programs (those that can issue transactions) to be able to do authorization-required operations like delegate, deactivate, and withdraw.
+* Config program: contains a list of pubkeys authorized to change account state (including update the authorized set).

 ## Proposed Solution ##